Show Table of Contents

 agmt=%s(%s:%d): Can't locate CSN %s in the changelog (DB rc=%d).
 The consumer may need to be reinitialized.

 - Reason: Most likely the changelog was recreated because of the disk is full or the server ungracefully shutdown.

 - Impact: The local server will not be able to send any more change to that consumer until the consumer is reinitialized or gets the CSN from other suppliers.

-- Remedy: If this is a single-master replication, reinitialize the consumers.
+- Remedy: If this is a single-supplier replication, reinitialize the consumers.
 Otherwise, see if the consumer can get the CSN from other suppliers.
 If not, reinitialize the consumer.